 - 3 teaspoons Vegeta beef stock powder

 - handful fresh chopped dill chopped

-- In a large cast iron dutch oven, (I used a 8 quart size) heat the oil on high heat and add the onions and fry for a few minutes until the onion softens.
-Add the carrots, bacon and 3 cloves garlic and continue to cook until carrot is tender.
+In a large cast iron dutch oven, (I used a 8 quart size) heat the oil on high heat and add the onions and fry for a few minutes until the onion softens.
+Add the carrots and 3 cloves garlic and continue to cook until carrots are tender.

-- Add the ground beef and continue to cook for about 15 minutes, stirring and breaking up the pieces occasionally.
-Add the dill, thyme, salt and pepper.
+Add the ground beef and continue to cook for about 15 minutes, stirring and breaking up the pieces occasionally.
+Mix in the dill, thyme, salt and pepper.

-- When the meat is cooked, add the cabbage leaves into the dutch oven.
-If there is too much cabbage, put the lid on for a few minutes, and the cabbage will reduce, as it's mostly water, and then add the rest of the cabbage.
+When the meat is cooked, add the cabbage leaves into the dutch oven.
+If there is too much cabbage, put the lid on for a few minutes, and the cabbage will reduce, as it's mostly water.
+Then add the rest of the cabbage.
 Stir with the meat mixture until combined.

 Add the Passata, cooked rice, 3 cloves garlic, beef stock powder, chopped dill and sour cream.
 Mix thoroughly and taste.
 Add Maggi seasoning (optional - but adds great flavour) and salt and pepper to taste.
 Bring to a boil, cover and reduce and simmer for about 20 minutes.
 Serve with sour cream and dill.

 *Using Passata gives this recipe a fresher tomato taste instead of cooking in tomato sauce and water like traditional Cabbage Rolls.
 Passata is an uncooked tomato purée that’s been strained of seeds and skins.
 If your supermarket doesn’t carry Passata, it can be found in Italian delis.
 If unavailable, substitute with 4 cans of crushed tomatoes.